Cheong2K/nRF52-Beta/README.md

 ![image](./docs/images/MB-N2/MB-N2.jpg)

-If you have a great project idea using this Datasheet for module MB-N2.
+If you have great project ideas, please refer to the [datasheet](./datasheet/MB-N2 Datasheet.pdf) of the module MB-N2.

 ## BLE Nano 2

 ![image](./docs/images/Nano2/Nano2.png)

 We launched our first BLE Nano in 2014 and it is our most popular product.
-We design Nano 2 as a ‘drop-in’ replacement, with exactly the same form factor, and in most instances no need to change firmware code.
+We design Nano 2 as a ‘drop-in’ replacement, with exactly the same form factor, and in most instances only need to change few firmware code.
 In addition, the new development board also offers a U.FL connector for an external NFC antenna, while users will benefit from the extra processing power and hardware resources of the nRF52832 SoC.

 ![image](./docs/images/Nano2/Nano2_Pinout.png)